-• LGBTQ+ is itself not seen as an inclusive term by some, and this should be taken into account.
-We respect authors' rights to use any initialisms they are comfortable with and are applicable to their work: LGBTQ+, LGBT, GLBT, QIPOC, LGBTQIA, and any others are all valid.
+• LGBTQIA+ is itself not seen as an inclusive term by some, and although we recommend the use of LGBTQIA+ or 2SLGBTQIA+ in general (the latter including Two Spirit people, an identity found in some Indigenous groups), varied perspectives should be taken into account.
+We respect authors' rights to use any initialisms they are comfortable with and are applicable to their work: LGBTQ+, LGBT, GLBT, QIPOC and any others are all valid.

-- Be careful of using historically derogatory terms, even those that may be reclaimed by LGBTQ+ people, such as 'fag', 'dyke' or 'queer'.
-Similarly, any phrase that suggests being LGBTQ+ is shameful, negative or a preference, should be avoided. - Try not to generalize about the people you are discussing.
+• Be careful of using historically derogatory terms, even those that may be reclaimed by LGBTQ+ people, such as 'fag', 'dyke' or 'queer'.
+Similarly, any phrase that suggests being LGBTQ+ is shameful, negative or a preference, should be avoided.

+• Try not to generalize about the people you are discussing.
 Terms like 'gay lifestyle' can undermine the diversity of LGBTQ+ experience, and should be avoided.
-Similarly, do not use LGBTQ+ as a catch-all term if you are not discussing an issue that affects all parts of the initialism; e.g. doesn't affect transgender people or bisexual people, etc. - Use the guidance of the person you are discussing in order to determine if specific terms apply to them.
-The way someone defines themselves may not be obvious, nor does it need to be. - It is never appropriate to refer to someone's pronouns or name in quotation marks ('she' said, 'Elliott' said), or in any other way that invalidates them.
-This includes other derogatory terms such as 'he/she', '(wo)man', 'it', 'shim', 'she-male'. - Avoid gender-biased descriptions that reinforce gender stereotypes.
-A good way to check if the language is gender-biased is to change the gender used within your sentence. - Questions to ask yourself: - Have you used 'man' or 'men' or words containing them to refer to people who may not be men? - If you have mentioned someone's sex or gender, was it necessary to do so? - Do you use any occupational (or other) stereotypes? - Do you provide the same kinds of information and descriptions when writing about people of different genders? - Have you used 'he', 'him', 'his', or 'himself' to refer to people who may not use he/him pronouns? - Avoid gendered metaphorical expressions; e.g. Mother Nature, Father Time - If you are unsure of a person's pronouns and are not able to check them, we suggest using 'they' and 'their' as a gender neutral singular pronoun: - Use they or their instead of he or she: Before a production editor sends a book to be copy-edited, they need to ensure it has passed peer review. - o Use they when referring to generic subjects: Production editors must familiarise themselves with the revised production bible. - o Use the pronoun one: An author in the UK might reply to an email earlier in the day than one in the US. - o Use the relative pronoun who: A peer reviewer who has completed their review, will be entitled to choose three books. - Use the passive voice: The author of a communication must have direct and reliable evidence of the situation being described.
+Similarly, do not use LGBTQ+ as a catch-all term if you are not discussing an issue that affects all parts of the initialism; e.g. doesn't affect transgender people or bisexual people, etc.

+• Use the guidance of the person you are discussing in order to determine if specific terms apply to them.
+The way someone defines themselves may not be obvious, nor does it need to be.

+• It is never appropriate to refer to someone's pronouns or name in quotation marks ('she' said, 'Elliott' said), or in any other way that invalidates them.
+This includes other derogatory terms such as 'he/she', '(wo)man', 'it', 'shim', 'she-male'.

+• Avoid gender-biased descriptions that reinforce gender stereotypes.
+A good way to check if the language is gender-biased is to change the gender used within your sentence.

+- Questions to ask yourself: - Have you used 'man' or 'men' or words containing them to refer to people who may not be men? - If you have mentioned someone's sex or gender, was it necessary to do so? - Do you use any occupational (or other) stereotypes? - Do you provide the same kinds of information and descriptions when writing about people of different genders? - Have you used 'he', 'him', 'his', or 'himself' to refer to people who may not use he/him pronouns? - Avoid gendered metaphorical expressions; e.g. Mother Nature, Father Time

-Avoid Use ------- -----
+• If you are unsure of a person's pronouns and are not able to check them, we suggest using 'they' and 'their' as a gender neutral singular pronoun:

+- Use they or their instead of he or she: Before a production editor sends a book to be copy-edited, they need to ensure it has passed peer review. - Use they when referring to generic subjects: Production editors must familiarise themselves with the revised production bible.

+- Use the pronoun one: An author in the UK might reply to an e-mail earlier in the day than one in the US. - Use the relative pronoun who: A peer reviewer who has completed their review, will be entitled to choose three books. - Use the passive voice: The author of a communication must have direct and reliable evidence of the situation being described.